bonomani/devmon/docs/TEMPLATES.md

 templates/cisco-2950/cpu/message
 ```
 Note:
-- The thresholds, transforms and exceptions files can can be empty.
+- The thresholds, transforms and exceptions files can be empty.
-- A line beginning with `#` is a comment is supported by all these files except
+- A line beginning with `#` is a comment.
+Comments are supported by all these files except
 the `message` file.

 ## The `oids` file